The Phoenix Rises

 We had a civilization of native people known as the Hohokam.
 They built 135 miles of canals in the deserts over a thousand years ago perhaps.
 The group disappeared and left only remnants of their existence and their canals.
 It is rumored that drought forced them to move away or they died because of the lack of water.

 A Man named Jack Swilling in 1863, from Wickenberg, envisioned using these ancient canals and adding to them to create farms for crops, animals and people.
 While looking at the Valley from the White Tank mountains he explored the idea.
-Some of those envisioned farms are still here today.
-His work in following through brought many people to the Valley of the Sun in fact because of his foresight they are still coming.
-Mr. Swilling wanted to call his little area Stonewall after the Confederate General.
+Some of those envisioned farms became reality and are still producing here today.

 Fate had another name in mind.
 A man named Darrell Duppa nicknamed "Lord" Darrell Duppa had pioneered the frontiers of the United States and her territories.
 He had been born in Paris, France and had come to settle the West landing in Prescott hoping settle there permanently.
 Prescott had been considered the Capital town of the Arizona Territory at one time.
 Lord Duppa was versed in 5 languages fluently, and very well read for a man in this part of the world at this time in history.
 He could quote shakespeare verbatim for hours.